All Episodes

 And maybe you don't like everything about his style, but you like the fact that he gets results and that he's fighting to get results.

-And you kind of say, well, I wish you would just turn the switch off, the switch that let's see, uh, got hostages home with North Korea that stopped the firing of missiles over Japan every other day.
+And you kind of say, well, I wish you would just turn the switch off, the switch that, let's see, got hostages home with North Korea that stopped the firing of missiles over Japan every other day that got the remains back from the Korean war in the 50s.

-And what did the president did he bribe the North Koreans like Bill Clinton did?
+And what did the president, did he bribe the North Koreans like Bill Clinton did?

 No.